A hardy, self-fertile pear with exceptionally good flavor.

 This tree is precocious and vigorous, and it has an upright habit.
 It is very productive, tending to overcrop; thinning is necessary to prevent limb breakage and obtain good fruit size.
 Vanier is sensitive to mites and susceptible to bacterial spot.
+It's black knot resistance is considered to be fair.
 An excellent pollenizer, Vanier is recommended as a partner for all major Japanese plum varieties.
 It is not self-fertile, and will need to be partnered with a pollenizer.
 Suitable partners include Ozark Premier, Burbank, Vampire, and Myrobalan B. Vanier is not compatible with Early Golden or Shiro.

 Vanier is a medium-sized fruit that is flame red with sweet, yellow, clingstone flesh.
 It grows in attractive grape-like clusters and matures midseason, about ten days before Stanley.
 It will need multiple harvests, making it a great backyard tree.

 Vanier is the only Japanese plum to come from the Vineland breeding program in Ontario, Canada.
 It is a cross of Wickson and Burbank, released in 1984.

 Fruit Uses & Storage

 Uses: fresh eating, jam, baking, canning, freezing, jelly

 Storage duration: less than one month (approximate, depending on storage conditions)

 Origin: Ontario, Canada